-The example used in this tutorial is a Hello World program in C. Other examples are supplied in the \Examples\NanoBoard Common\Processor Examples folder relative to the installation path.
+The example used in this tutorial is a sample program in assembly.
+Other examples are supplied in the \Examples\NanoBoard Common\Processor Examples folder relative to the installation path.

 1.2 Embedded Software Tools

 With the TASKING embedded software tools in Altium Designer you can write, compile, assemble and link applications for several targets, such as the TSK51x/TSK52x, TSK80x, TSK165x, PowerPC, TSK3000, MicroBlaze, Nios II and ARM.
 Figure 1-1 shows all components of the TASKING toolset with their input and output files.